KerorinNorthFox/osu-framework-wiki-ja/Setting-up-keybinding-containers.md

 ## Handling key binding actions

-Now that we have created our KeyBindingContainer, we can now add behavior that triggers when the key-binded action has been fired.
+Now that we have created our KeyBindingContainer, we can add behavior that triggers when the key-binded action has been fired.
+The [IKeyBindingHandler<T>](https://github.com/ppy/osu-framework/blob/master/osu.Framework/Input/Bindings/IKeyBindingHandler.cs) interface provides a way for bound input events to be handled by any class.

-###
+The IKeyBindingHandler interface provides access to the following:

+* OnPressed(action) is triggered when any action is pressed.
+The action type depends on the type specified in the type specifier when you inherit IKeyBindingHandler<T>.
+Return true if this action should block the action from traversing the scene graph up to its parent.
+* OnReleased(action) is triggered when any action is released.
+Likewise, return true if this action should be blocked from traversing the scene graph for handling for the Drawable's parents.